A QUICK SUMMARY – FOR THE BUSY ONES

 Management philosophy inspired by Toyota system practices and results is characterized by a process structure where there is an attempt to minimize risk and waste while maximizing customer value.
 Lean is the foundation of Agile and can be perfectly applied across multiple business areas.

 Iterative philosophy focused on time that makes it possible to build a product incrementally, step-by-step, delivering it in smaller pieces.
-The main focus of Agile is to make processes more flexible and capable of adapting to change quickly.
+The main focus of Agile is to make processes more flexible and capable of adapting to change quickly and to bring all stakeholders together.
 Thus, the delivery of results becomes faster and starts to be made from Agile decision-making routines and communicated in a simple way.

 In other words, Agile creates a work environment that adapts and embraces change quickly.
 A system of “prioritization” of what will be delivered is adopted and all steps are structured in a simpler way.
 In Agile, teams have more autonomy and work with a smaller number of members.